 Security is another contentious issue for cloud applications.
-To your advantage, cloud computing makes your data accessible anywhere with an internet connection.
+To your advantage, cloud computing makes your data accessible anywhere with an Internet connection.
 To your disadvantage, it’s within reach of hackers.

 As for external issues, your Internet connection will be a point of contention.
 No Internet, no cloud service.
 Furthermore, it may not be viable to run a performance-intensive application over the cloud.
-It would most likely mean you have to subscribe to a more expensive SaaS plan or internet package.
+It would most likely mean that you have to subscribe to a more expensive SaaS plan or Internet package.

 Where Cloud and On-Premise ERP Meet

 While you may not pay for new infrastructure or hefty licensing fees, SaaS subscriptions still command considerable costs.
-When compounded, the costs may equal what you would’ve spent on on-premise ERP.
+When compounded, the costs may equal to what you would’ve spent on on-premise ERP.

 There’s also data transfer cost, which is primarily about outbound transactions.
 Most cloud providers charge on a GB basis.
 So, if you regularly download documents, those are expenses on top of your subscription fee.
 In addition, if you’re not getting a complete cloud service, you may not get all the features you’re looking for from the software.

 In the end, it’s not always an either-or situation.
 One platform doesn’t offer everything, while the other may be too expensive for SMBs (small-to-medium business).
 Convenience and streamlining aren’t the only things that matter, because you’ll be sacrificing an awful lot to possess these software qualities.
 This is why hybrid systems exist, where for every compromise, there’s a cloud or on-premise feature or bolt on that can make up for a feature loss.

 Each platform has its strengths, as well as drawbacks.
 But your priority must always be your business’s wellbeing, and what system fits your needs the best.